monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - git changes in fileeditor scroll
 - unsaved changes 'tabs'
 - add results from indexer to completion
-- nicer rounded scroll and cursors with kitty images
 - selections, cursors and highlights in mapscroll
 - highlight line changes in differ
 - add mapscroll to differ status